shenqjye93/fitness-tracker/README.md

 On the other hand, data modelling is also key as a first step in planning. having a clear idea of the information required in my product has helped me plan my project better.Also, gave me insight that it should be the most crucial step in most development.

+Good error handling and debugging is also crucial to solve any bugs that arise during development.

 Having learnt the hard way, in building any project, version control is important in any project.

 **Future Improvements:** Here are a bucketlist of updates that I plan to implement:

 - [ ] Allowing users to save their favourite exercises or workouts
+- [ ] Improving dashboard visualization
 - [ ] Improving responsiveness of my dashboard to allow access in various views

 ## Conclusion

 - [ ] **Final Thoughts:** I hope that this journey into software development would be a great one.
-To be very honest, I am terrified but at the same time incredibly excited about my pursuing career in software engineering.
+To be very honest, I am terrified but at the same time incredibly excited about growing my passion in innovating and building tools/ applications.